SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 # Using Openshift Source-to-Image to facilitate Machine Learning Deployment

+Seldon aims to help oraganisations put their data science projects into production so they can decrease the time to get return on investment.
+By helping data scientists take their data science models and place them into production, scale them, get analytics and modify them Seldon allows data scientists to bridge the gap from development to production and use current dev-ops best practices in machine learning.
+Our core products run on top of Kubernetes and can be deployed on-cloud on on-premise.
+Integrating with enterprise ready Kubernetes distributions such as Openshift allows us to provide a solid foundation in which to supply our products for use in demanding verticals such as the FinTech sector.

 [Seldon-Core](https://github.com/SeldonIO/seldon-core) is an open source project that provides scalable machine learning deployment running on [Kubernetes](https://kubernetes.io/).
 One of Seldon-Core’s goals is to allow data scientists to continue to construct their training and inference components using any of the many available machine learning toolkits, be that python based (e.g., TensorFlow, sklearn), R or Java (e.g., Spark, H2O) amongst many popular options.
 Seldon-Core will then allow them easily to package and run their runtime prediction modules on Kubernetes.
-To achieve this goal we need to make it easy for data scientists to take their source code and package it as a Docker container in the correct form such that it can be managed as part of a runtime microservice graph on Kubernetes by Seldon-Core.
+To achieve this goal we need to make it easy for data scientists to take their source code and package it as a Docker-formatted container in the correct form such that it can be managed as part of a runtime microservice graph on Kubernetes by Seldon-Core.
 For this we utilize Openshift’s Source-to-Image open source library to allow any code to be packaged in the correct format with minimal requirements from the data scientist.

 # Seldon-Core Overview
 Seldon-core provides scalebale machine learning deployments running on Kubernetes.
 To deploy their models data scientists follow the steps as shown below:

 ![API](../deploy.png)

- 1. Package their runtime model as a Docker image
+ 1. Package their runtime model as a Docker-formatted image
  1. Describe their runtime graph as a kubernetes resource
  1. Deploy to kubernetes using standard tools such as kubectl, Helm, ksonnet.